Abu Uthman al-Sabuni: Life

+Family

+Of his two sons, Abd Allah died in Azerbaijan while accompanying his father on pilgrimage during al-Sabuni's lifetime.
+His other son, Abd al-Rahman, who was also among his students, became a well-known hadith scholar and later served as a judge (qadi) in Azerbaijan.
+According to historical reports, one of al-Sabuni's daughters married Abu al-Fadl al-Furati (d.
+1054), the ra'is (head) of Nishapur, who was later among the four leading figures targeted for arrest by Amid al-Mulk al-Kunduri during his persecution of the Ash'aris.
+Abd al-Ghafir al-Farsi preserves the biographies of al-Sabuni's three daughters: Fatima, Khadija, and Mubaraka in his Siyaq al-Tarikh.
+He records that they studied hadith under the "masters of al-asamm".

 Creed

 Al-Sabuni was a staunch defender of the Ash'ari school.
 He would be given special titles for refuting deviants by highly acclaimed scholars such as "Sword of the Sunnah" and "Repeller of Bid'ah (false innovation)" by Abd al-Ghafir al-Farsi and was given the title "Plague of the Deviants" by his contemporary Abu Ishaq al-Isfarayini.
-Al-Sabuni was among the major scholars who signed the Ash'ari statement written by Imam Al-Qushayri at the time where anti-Ash'ari propaganda was being spread.
-Abu Uthman al-Sabuni said he would never sit in a setting except with al-Ibāna of al-Ash'ari with him and showed his admiration for the book.
+Al-Sabuni was among the major scholars who signed the Ash'ari statement written by Imam al-Qushayri at the time where anti-Ash'ari propaganda was being spread.

+Ibn Asakir narrated from Abu Uthman al-Sabuni that he would never go out to his teaching circle except with the book al-Ibāna by Abu al-Hasan al-Ash'ari in his hand, openly showing his admiration for it.
+Then Ibn Asakir said that the companions of al-Ash'ari used to firmly believe in what is in al-Ibāna with the strongest conviction and rely upon it with the utmost reliance.
 The Lebanese Hadith scholar and researcher, Gibril Fouad Haddad states the current al-Ibāna attributed to Imam al-Ash'ari is chainless, anonymous and forged by the Mujassimah (deviant anthropromorphists) with clear anti-Ash'ari and anti-Hanafi intentions.
 He also states the original and unaltered copy was in the hands of Ash'ari scholars such as Ibn Asakir, Abu Uthman al-Sabuni and others.

 Ibn al-Subki reports the Karramiyya from Herat were threatened by the popularity and status of al-Sabuni in the region so they began to attribute his title falsely on Abu Isma'il 'Abdullah al-Harawi, the author of an anti-Ash'ari book 'Dhamm al-Kalam' against the Sunnis, with the same title Shaykh al-Islam.

 Reception

 Al-Bayhaqi said: "I swear that the Imam Abu Abdallah al-Hakim in spite of his great age, Hadith Mastery, and Scholarly Status - used to get up for the Teacher, Imam Sabuni when he came in to see him and he used to call him "The Unmatched Teacher", making aware to the people of Imam Sabuni's great knowledge, his Merits (qualities) and Virtues, and repeat Imam Sabuni's spoken words in his own Discourse (lectures)."

-Ibn al-Imad al-Hanbali said: “Sheikh al-Islam… the preacher, the interpreter, the author, one of the scholars.”